| |

 The historical associations with classical music

+are often surprising.
 Mary Seacole was a Jamaican

 Nurse who fulfilled her ambition to nurse soldiers